BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/10_Service_Users/Solved/Readme.md

         tripwire ALL= NOPASSWD: /usr/sbin/tripwire
         ```

+4. Change the permission of the `tripwire` program to only allow the `owner` to execute.

-4. We will change the permission of the `tripwire` program to only allow the `owner` to execute it.
+   We will change the permission of the `tripwire` program to only allow the `owner` to execute it.

     - Run `which tripwire` to locate the `tripwire` package.

     - Run `sudo chmod 700 /usr/sbin/tripwire`

     - Run `ls -l /usr/sbin/tripwire` to verify.

+**Bonus**:

+5. Remove the following service users associated with the services that you removed in the previous bonus activity:

+   - Service users for any `dovecot`-related services.
+        - For example, `sudo deluser --remove-all-files dovecot`

 ---